rev1311/basic-portfolio/README-port1.md

 # Basic Portfolio

-Week One - basic portfolio homework
+Week One - basic portfolio site.
+Contains information about the author, a small portfolio gallery with links, and a form submission page to make contact.

 ## Built With